 PIIRS Exploration Seminars are semester-long credit-bearing courses with an international-travel component that typically takes place over fall or spring break.
-The fall 2023 slate of courses will be announced on September 1.

-Spring 2023 Exploration Seminars
+Spring 2024 Exploration Seminars

 Spanish for a Medical Caravan in Ecuador

-Paloma Moscardó-Vallés, lecturer in Spanish and Portuguese.
+Instructor: Paloma Moscardó-Vallés, lecturer in Spanish and Portuguese.

 This is an advanced Spanish course focusing on health and medical topics.
 Its main purpose is to put students in contact with the reality of health care in the indigenous communities of Ecuador.
 The first part of the semester will prepare the students for a medical caravan that will take place during Spring Break.
 All students are required to take part in this trip where we will collaborate with a group of eye doctors from Pennsylvania (Conestoga Eye group) who implement the work of a local clinic in Riobamba (FIBUSPAM).
 During the second part of the semester, we will continue to explore the culture and the health situation in Ecuador through research and the sharing of the experiences lived during the trip.
 Applications are closed.

 Location: Dakar, Senegal

 This course examines how Africans have made cities from the Medieval era to the present day.
 Students will learn about the forces that have structured the buildings found on African cityscapes, the jobs done by urban workers, and the relationship African urbanites had with their environments.
 Students will examine how people experienced and transformed urban landscapes across Africa and develop the skills needed to critically analyze urban built environments.
 By doing so, students will develop the tools to interpret how cities are made and remade as well as the ability to explain how cities have structured Africa's past, present and future.
 Applications are closed.